wolfrieder/http-response-classifier/ARTIFACT-EVALUATION.md

 [//]: # (Describe how the reviewer can obtain and install all third-party software, data)

 [//]: # (sets, and models.)

+We have primarily tested and developed our artifact on macOS (Sonoma and Sequoia).
+For the review process we executed the artifact on a Compute VM running Ubuntu 22.04.
+(Python 3.10.11 and pip are needed)

 ### Estimated Time and Storage Consumption